buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 It will be hordes of hungry goblins in the maze of the depths of the city, it will be barbaric hordes devoted to Cattalm to kill and kidnap offspring, it will be kingdoms of ghouls that have sprung from nowhere wanting to eat everything and everyone, it will be famines and plagues that can only be solved by finding ancient artifacts, it could be ancient cities that have sprung from an imprint of Cattalm, putrid expanding swamps full of monsters...

-The Patrons will do everything to defeat and humiliate you, but remember well that the Law of the Prize is superior even to them!
+The Patrons will do everything to defeat and humiliate you, but remember that your rewards are greater than even they are!

 ## Notable new places on Earth